Skip to main content

 Why it matters

-Being mindful of personal data builds trust with your clients and partners, keeps you compliant with GDPR, and protects you from potential risks if something goes wrong.
+Handling personal data responsibly builds trust with your clients and partners, keeps you on the right side of GDPR, and protects you if something goes wrong.
+It's less about compliance paperwork and more about treating people's information the way you'd want yours treated.

 💡Tip: You can read more about adding Connie to your privacy policy in this guide.